-Get the latest insights on measuring the value of your community in CMX’s free 2017 Community Value and Metrics Report.
+Get the latest insights on measuring the value of your community in CMX’s free 2021 Community Industry Report.

 Do you know what your members want?
 Does your community give you its opinions, or have you ever asked?
 Surveys are an excellent way to gather feedback en masse to inform the business decisions that affect your community.

 When planning a complete redesign of Smiley360.com, a community of consumers who experience brands for free and share their opinions, getting the input of members was essential.
 After all, our community lives on our site and our site lives because of our community, so members should have a say in any major changes we make to it.

 We knew we needed to rebuild the site from the ground up, but how could we do that without upsetting or disregarding the 400,000 members who had joined us over four years?

 We launched Smiley360 in December 2009 to meet a big need for brands looking for ways to get people talking about them in an open and honest way.
 People join Smiley360 for fun, to experience new products, services and content, and to share their experience with friends—and brands want the feedback Smiley members can provide.

 Smiley members receive products in the mail for free.